惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 As nice as it is to have some easily accessible labor to help running your business, the conversation around AI goes beyond content.

-“Artificial intelligence is having detrimental effects on the environment, people’s environment and mental wellbeing, and the economy,” notes Kary Van Collins, a social impact creator with 21,000 followers on Instagram, "Sure, AI can make tasks easier and more efficient, but at what cost?"
+“Artificial intelligence is having detrimental effects on the environment, people’s emotional and mental wellbeing, and the economy,” notes Kary Van Collins, a social impact creator with 21,000 followers on Instagram, "Sure, AI can make tasks easier and more efficient, but at what cost?"

 Van Collins doesn’t advocate for total abstinence from AI, acknowledging that it would be unrealistic given how deeply AI is embedded into platforms themselves, often without user choice.
-They occasionally turn to AI for practical tasks like condensing dense scripts or reviewing contract terms, but the boundary is form: “I will never rely on AI to replace my critical thinking and creativity.
+They occasionally turn to AI for practical tasks like condensing dense scripts or reviewing contract terms, but the boundary is firm: “I will never rely on AI to replace my critical thinking and creativity.
 That feels morally corrupt for several reasons.”

 Their position reflects a complicated relationship that creators haven’t been able to fully work through yet.
 How can creators participate in technological shifts that carry real, detrimental costs, while still running a viable solo business in an industry where AI adoption is quickly becoming the baseline.